RIPE NCC is an association of equals.

 A cheaper fee for small LIRs is not fairness — it's a discount someone else has to pay for.
 Nobody should be bribed with a lower price to support a model that distorts the registry.
 Equality means nobody buys influence, and nobody is bought.

-Nine concrete risks of moving away from a single equal fee.
+Ten concrete risks of moving away from a single equal fee.

 RIPE NCC becomes a vendor selling "address units" rather than a member association stewarding a shared resource.
 The whole logic of the RIR system shifts.